sal55/langs/mycompilers.md

     temp := A[i]; A[i] := B[i]; B[i] := temp

 Or not having an implementation that builds multiple layers of code which then relies on a decent optimiser to remove all the redundancy.

 Here's a last anecdote: I didn't bother with comparing performance of language tools until recently.
-But in 1981, I did measure the speed of my first simple Z80 assembler: it could assemble 1800 lines per second on my 2.5MHz Z80.
+But in 1981, I did measure the speed of my first simple Z80 assembler: it could process 1800 lines per second on my 2.5MHz Z80.

-That 2Kloc is not far off what I've measured for quite a few compilers, especially in optimising mode and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
+That 2Kloc is not far off what I've measured for quite a few compilers, especially in optimising mode, and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
 So I put more emphasis on writing efficient software rather than just depending on optimiser to take care of sloppy code.

 Optimisation should be a bonus, not an essential.

 ### Assemblers

-An assembler can complement a compiler, or it can be used where a compiler is not practical or it follows later.
+There were some assemblers along the way too.
 The following are standalone assemblers that I actually remember writing:

 * Z80 Assembler - this is the one mentioned above
 * 80186/88 Assembler - The 80186/188 is a version of the 8086/88 with enhanced instruction set and integrated peripherals.
 (We were going to use it for a portable machine - in 1984.
 Possibly this was the basis for my later 8086 assembler)
 * 8051/8035 Assembler - I forget exactly which microcontroller this was.
 But I found it primitive - the Z80 was a supercomputer by comparison.
 Apparently a C compiler existed for it - kudos to them.
 * x64 Assembler - this the much more recent one that I reluctantly created, which also does the job of linker

-Generally assembly is used inline within a HLL where possible, since they can benefit from the extensive features of the HLL for the non-executable aspects.
+Assembly is best used inline within a HLL where possible, since they can benefit from the extensive features of the HLL.